forlooptanzania/ride-my-way/README.md

 ## Helpful Links

 1. [Simple Git Guide](https://rogerdudler.github.io/git-guide/) - Just a simple guide for getting started with Git.
 No deep shit ;)
-2. [Understanding the GitHub flow](https://guides.github.com/introduction/flow/) - A 5 minute read to get you up and running with the kick-ass GitHub flow.
+2. [Understanding the GitHub flow](https://guides.github.com/introduction/flow/) - A 5 minutes read to get you up and running with the kick-ass GitHub flow.
 3. [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4) - A guide to writing commit messages that tell a story.
 4. [Mastering GitHub Issues](https://guides.github.com/features/issues/) - GitHub issues are too awesome just as this read puts it.
 5. [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - A 3 minutes read to get you up and running with the easiest syntax of styling text on GitHub.